 Nice Job Breaking It, Hero: Contestants screwing up on purpose, to make other contestants think they're the Mole and thus do worse on the elimination quizzes.
 Yes, it decreased the winner's take, but it increased their chance of being the winner.

-Novelization: Bill, The Mole from the second season, wrote a book about his experiences on the show, appropriately titled Reflections Of The Mole.
-It can be found here.
+Novelization: The Mole from the second season wrote a book about their experiences on the show, appropriately titled Reflections Of The Mole.
+It can be found here (link contains obvious spoilers).

 Obfuscating Stupidity: A tactic sometimes used by contestants, sometimes intentionally, sometimes unintentionally.
 Dennis Rodman stands out as an example— seemed like nobody could figure out if he was stupid, The Mole, or actually really brilliant.
 Turned out to be brilliant— he won the game!
 When they did the journal swap thing, it was discovered that he'd taken no notes, which led some to believe he was The Mole.
 He actually just had an amazing memory for details.